germal/OpenCVB/README.md

     the environmental variable is OpenCV_Version = 430.
 Make sure that OpenCV Debug and Release versions were built successfully.

--   Camera Failure: check the camera installation by testing camera with examples provided by the vendor.
+-   Camera Failure: check the camera installation by testing with examples provided by the vendor.
 Did the Kinect4Azure support get upgraded recently?
     Post if some configuration problems prevent the camera from working in OpenCVB.

 -   Python Scripts Fail: this is likely a missing package.
 Run the algorithm “PythonPackages.py” in OpenCVB to verify that all the necessary packages are